nioinnovation/service_tests/README.md

 **Set `service_name` Class Attribute**<br>The very first thing to do is change the class attribute `service_name` from "ExampleService" to your service name.
 This is how the test will know which service and blocks to load and configure.

-**Override `subcriber_topics` and `pubisher_topics`**<br>If the service has subscriber or publisher blocks, override these methods to return a list of the topic names in your service.
+**Override `subscriber_topics` and `publisher_topics`**<br>If the service has subscriber or publisher blocks, override these methods to return a list of the topic names in your service.
 This allows your tests to publish test signals to the subscribers and to assert against the published signals from the service.

 **Add `env_vars`**<br>These service tests will not read from any of your project `.env` files so if you want to use some environment variables, override this method and have it return a dictionary that maps environment variable names to values.